A Verifiably Truthful History

 showing that H3O is a stronger antimicrobial (i.e. anti-bacterial, viral, and fungal)

-, we cannot provide a theoretical framework
+than even colloidal silver, we cannot provide a theoretical framework

 that would explain how H3O works in the majority of these cases.
 Again . . .